New York Giants: Allie Sherman years (1961–1968)

 The Giants' front office operations were complicated by a long-standing feud between Wellington Mara and his nephew, Tim Mara.
 Jack Mara had died in 1965, leaving his share of the club to his son Tim.
 Wellington and Tim's personal styles and their visions for the club clashed, and eventually they stopped talking to each other.
-NFL Commissioner Pete Rozelle intervened and appointed a neutral general manager, George Young, allowing the club to operate more smoothly.
+NFL Commissioner Pete Rozelle intervened and recommended a neutral general manager, George Young, allowing the club to operate more smoothly.
 The feud became moot on February 20, 1991, when Tim Mara sold his shares in the club to Preston Robert Tisch.

 In 1979, the Giants began the steps that would, in time, return them to the pinnacle of the NFL.
 These included the drafting of quarterback Phil Simms in 1979, and linebacker Lawrence Taylor in 1981.
 In 1981, Taylor won the NFL's Defensive Rookie of the Year and Defensive Player of the Year awards and the Giants made the playoffs for the first time since 1963.
 One of the few bright spots during this time was the team's excellent linebackers, who were known as the Crunch Bunch.
 After the strike-shortened 1982 season, in which they finished 4–5, head coach Ray Perkins resigned to succeed the legendary Bear Bryant as head coach at the University of Alabama.
 In a change that would prove crucial in the coming years, he was replaced by the team's defensive coordinator, Bill Parcells.

 Bill Parcells years (1983–1990)

 In 1983, Bill Parcells was promoted to head coach from defensive coordinator.
-One of his first moves was to change his starting quarterback, sitting the injury-prone and struggling Phil Simms (who had missed the entire 1982 season with an injury) and electing instead to go with Scott Brunner, who had gone 4-5 as the starter in place of Simms in the strike-shortened previous season.
+One of his first moves was to change his starting quarterback, sitting the injury-prone and struggling Phil Simms (who had missed the entire 1982 season with an injury) and electing instead to go with Scott Brunner, who had gone 4–5 as the starter in place of Simms in the strike-shortened previous season.
 Parcells went as far as to demote Simms to the third-string position, promoting Jeff Rutledge over Simms to be Brunner's backup.
 Parcells later said the move was a mistake and one he "nearly paid for dearly" as the team finished with a 3–12–1 record and his job security was called into question.

 In the off-season the Giants released Brunner and named Simms the starter.
 The move paid off as the team won nine games and returned to the playoffs.
-After beating the Los Angeles Rams in the Wild Card Round, the Giants prepared for a showdown against top-seeded San Francisco.
-The 49ers defeated the Giants 21–10 in the Divisional Round.
+After beating the Los Angeles Rams in the wild-card round, the Giants prepared for a showdown against the top-seeded San Francisco 49ers.
+The 49ers defeated the Giants 21–10 in the divisional round.